Types of Degrees Aeronautical Engineering Majors Are Getting

 |Hispanic or Latino||599|

-Students from other countries are interested in Aerospace Engineering, too.
+Americans aren’t the only ones with an interest in Aerospace Engineering.
 About 6.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea